kjyv/FloBaRoID/excitation/README.md

 using $ yarp write ... /excitation/switch:i
 >> start

-start the control thread.
+the control thread is started.

 Then, using $ yarp write ... /excitation/command:i
 it is then possible to manually set arm positions, e.g. by writing (set_left_arm -50 40 40 -30 20 10 10) 0

-To generate excitation trajectories, run excite.py <filename>
+To generate excitation trajectories and send them to the robot, run excite.py --yarp [...]

-This will read the resulting joint torques measurements and write to a file measurements.npy
+This will also read the resulting joint torques measurements and write them to a file measurements.npy